Staures92/SLR_documents/README.md

 ## Usage
 To run the code, please make sure that you have the necessary Python libraries installed.
 Please take a look at the requirements.txt file for dependencies.

-Feel free to modify any part of this description to better fit your goal!